 - Become aware of competitors sneaking into the conversation

 - Churn prevention: Find out if at risk accounts are researching competitors

 - Upsell/Cross sell: Find Customers interested in additional products

 Account lists represent your most sought after customers.
 Demandbase One will help you discover more accounts like them, but you must have an idea, based on your company goals, of what kind of account represents a successful role model for new accounts.
 You can use keyword sets to help you create account lists.
 See Create an Account List Based on a Keyword Set.

-We describe keyword sets in the article, Concept: Intent.
+We describe keyword sets in the article, Understanding Intent.
 Basically, they are a set of words that represent the kinds of things that your prospects would be interested in reading about who have high potential to convert to being a customer for your company.

 For example, Salesforce might include CRM, maybe pipeline management, and lead tracking, and lots of other terms that people would be reading about if they were interested in buying Salesforce.

 Set up at minimum a General Keyword Set and a Competitor Keyword Set.
 If you sell more than one product, create a set for each product.